top of page

 Further Information:

-1976 was the first year that the S-100 became available in white, along with the unbound neck, and clear pickguard.
-They also took the opportunity to further strengthen the differentiation with "GUILD"-stamped Grover-like tuners and dot inlays replacing the block inlays on the fretboard.
+• 1976 was the first year that the S-100 became available in white, along with the clear pickguard and "GUILD"-stamped Grover-like tuners.

-Even with its offset double-cut body style, unfavourable claims that the S-100 was too close to the Gibson SG led Guild in 1976 to introduce the S-300, a dramatically different body shape.
+• 1976 was also the year that Guild started to phase out the S-100.
+Even with its offset double-cut body style, unfavourable claims that the guitar was too close to the Gibson SG led Guild to introduce the S-300, a dramatically different body shape.
 It has its lovers, and it definitely looked the part in the late-70s/early 80s, but it just hasn't stood the test of time like the S-100 has.

 Sources & Links